 Tip #19: Pack an overnight bag with all your personal essentials.

 Even if you’re just moving next door, you should have an overnight bag with all your personal items — and a fresh change of clothes — so you’ll be ready to function the next day.

 Tip #20: Take pictures of your empty apartment.

 If you’re renting, take pictures of your old apartment just before you leave, as well as your new apartment before you move in.
 This will provide solid photographic evidence in the event of property damage or security deposit disputes.

 Ready to make a big move to a new apartment or rental?
-Try our apartment search feature to find quality lease opportunities available throughout Northern and Southern California.
+Find quality lease opportunities available throughout Northern and Southern California.